Communicating with patients

 - Gather clues.
 Talk to the health care team members and observe the patient.
 Be careful not to make assumptions.
 Patient teaching based on incorrect assumptions may not be very effective and may take more time.
 Find out what the patient wants to know or take away from your meeting.

 - Get to know your patient.
 Introduce yourself and explain your role in your patient's care.
 Review their medical record and ask basic get-to-know-you questions.

 - Establish a rapport.
 Make eye contact when appropriate and help your patient feel comfortable with you.
-Pay attention to the person's concerns.
+Pay attention to the patient's concerns.
 Sit down near the patient.

 - Gain trust.
-Show respect and treat each person with compassion and without judgment.
+Show respect and treat each patient with compassion and without judgment.

 - Determine your patient's readiness to learn.
 Ask your patients about their outlooks, attitudes, and motivations.